mouse-reeve/kyranides/transcription.md

 _Fuzomen_ is the herb Rocket, which is eaten among pot-herbs, and known to all men.
 _Echinus_, the Sea-Urchin is also known to all.
-_Enjui_ is a Nightingale, known well enough.
+_Enlui_ is a Nightingale, known well enough.
 _Enanthus_ is a Stone of every colour, and it is dedicated to _Venus_, because it is of many colours.
 Rocket therefore heats, because